The Einstein-Weyl spaces associated to Segre quartic surfaces: Real minitwistor lines on the Segre surfaces

-In this subsection, still fixing any point $p\in S^{\sigma}\minus\{p_1,p_2,p_3,p_4\}$, we investigate how the real locus of the hyperplane section $S\cap H$ varies as $H$ moves in the real pencil $(T_pS)^{*\sigma}$.
-Obviously, the structure of the real locus does not change unless $H$ passes through an $H$ for which $S\cap H$ is not a minitwistor line, and for this reason, we use the results in the previous subsection.

-First, we prepare two easy propositions about the structure of the real locus of 1-nodal or 1-cuspidal rational curves.
+In this subsection, still fixing any point $p\in S\us_1\minus\{p_1,p_2\}$, we investigate how the real locus of the hyperplane section $S\cap H$ varies as $H$ moves in the real pencil $(T_pS)^{*\sigma}$.
+Obviously, the topological structure of the real locus can change only when $H$ passes through an $H$ for which $S\cap H$ is not a minitwistor line.
+Namely, by Lemma \ref{lemma:nonmtl3}, exactly when $H = H_j(p)$ for some $0\le j\le 4$.
+First, we prepare two propositions about the structure of the real locus of 1-nodal or 1-cuspidal rational curves.
+Both can be readily shown by taking the normalization.

 \begin{proposition} If $C$ is a rational curve having one ordinary node $p$ as its only singularity and $C$ is equipped with a real structure $\sigma$, then the real locus $C^{\sigma}$ consists of one of the following possibilities: \begin{itemize} \item the single point $p$, \item the union of the single point $p$ and a circle which does not pass through $p$, \item the `figure 8' which has a node at $p$. \end{itemize} \end{proposition}